 Please consider using language considered respectful by the system-impacted community.

-Note: This guide was created by Jody Segal, Christina DelliSante, and Sue Schub in August, 2020.
+Note: This guide was created by Jody Segal, Christina DelliSante, and Sue Schub in August, 2020 and most recently updated in January 2021.
 If you see errors, have questions, or suggestions for improvement, let us know by using the contact information on the "Find Help @ GRC" page of this guide!

 "The United States has the world’s highest incarceration rate; 2.3 million Americans are in prison today.
 Fueled by the “war on drugs” and “tough on crime” mandatory sentencing policies, mass incarceration has a clear racial impact: 70 percent of American prisoners are non-white.
 The average American has a 1 in 20 chance of being imprisoned at some point in his life, but that rate is much higher for Latino men (1 in 6) and African American men (more than 1 in 3) than for white men (1 in 23).
 Strikingly, 1 in 9 Black men under age 25 lives under some form of restrained liberty: in prison, in jail, on probation, or on parole."

 - An Equal Justice Initiative article "Race in the Criminal Justice System" (linked & cited below)

 "We have the world’s largest number and percentage of incarcerated people, and 77% of people released from state prisons are rearrested within five years.
 As the Prison Policy Initiative says, poverty is not only a predictor of incarceration, it’s also frequently the outcome, as a criminal record and time spent in prison “destroys wealth, creates debt and decimates job opportunities.”

 -Seattle Times columnist, Naomi Ishisaka, Monday July 13 (linked & cited below)